 This handsome gothic-style Victorian mansion sits in beautiful National Trust-protected grounds, surrounded by countryside.
 There’s acres of space to explore with kids, plus a natural play area, logs to balance on and excellent family-friendly activities that take place all year-round.
 From themed trails and storytelling to a magnificent pumpkin display, Victorian Christmas and family workshops, it’s a gorgeous place to escape to for a nature-filled day.

-Half an hour away from Bristol, set in a beautiful riverside park, Avon Valley Adventure and Wildlife Park has tons of family entertainment for a day out with kids.
+Half an hour away from Bristol, set in a beautiful riverside park, Avon Valley Adventure and Wildlife Park has is one of the best local animal attractions for kids.
 Visitors can meet animals of all shapes and sizes, watch animals racing, hop on tractor and train rides, play in the adventure parks, take a mini jeep for a spin, head out on the boating lake and go wild in the soft play.

 During school holidays, the attraction puts on enchanted trails (we’ve got up close to an actual unicorn before!
 Well…a pony with a rainbow mane, but still!), lambing events, meet and greets with beloved characters like Peppa and a Christmas extravaganza among other things.